Fiber One

-Fiber One (marketed as Fibre One in the United Kingdom) is a brand of high-fiber breakfast cereal, packaged nutritional bars, and baked food products owned by General Mills.
+Fiber One (marketed as Fibre One in the United Kingdom and Fibre 1 in Canada) is a brand of high-fiber breakfast cereal, packaged nutritional bars, and baked food products owned by General Mills.
 Originally released as a breakfast cereal in 1985, it directly competes with Kellogg’s All-Bran.

 History

 It was introduced in 1985 as a breakfast cereal, resembling the shape and texture of the already released All-Bran Original cereal from Kellogg’s.
 General Mills released a second version of the cereal called “Fiber One Honey Clusters” in 2005.
 This cereal more resembled Post’s Honey Bunches Of Oats.
 The first line of Fiber One breakfast bars were then released in 2007.
 This was followed with an expansion of the brand, with yogurt, muffin and pancake mixes, and pastries being introduced under the brand.

 In January 2014, General Mills released a high-protein granola version of the cereal under the name “Fiber One Protein”.
 This spin-off version of the cereal came in maple brown sugar and cranberry almond flavor varieties.
 In January 2019, General Mills debuted a spin-off to their Honey Clusters variety of Fiber One, calling it “Fiber One Strawberries & Vanilla Clusters”.
 The cereal was made using steel-cut oats and actual strawberries, which it advertised on each box.

 The original cereal throughout previous decades has been viewed as a healthy option for children and adults among breakfast cereals, being labeled as more nutritious as other more sugary cereal options such as Cocoa Puffs in a 1989 consumer report.

 Following the expansion of the brand, it was reported in 2010 that annual sales of the brand’s products had once exceeded 300 million dollars.
 In a 2011 survey of 50,000 consumers conducted by the Better Homes and Gardens Association, Fiber One’s 90 Calorie Chewy Bar released the year prior was voted the best new food product.

 Fiber One currently has a sub-brand of packaged protein bars sold under the name “Protein One.”